jara001/f1tenth-rules/rules_v3.md

 All teams are racing in the same cup using double elimination bracket, but the finals (with the top four teams) are performed using single elimination bracket.

 #### Double Cup (???
 Cup, Master Cup)

 During the seeding, the participants are split into two groups, cups.
 Note that the rules may differ between the cups.

 Admission to Master Cup (with respect to the seeding) is done as follows:

-- Master Cup contains up to the half of the team roster.
+- Master Cup may contain up to the half of the team roster.
 - First 4 teams automatically proceed.
 - Up to the first half, all teams have an opportunity to either join or not.
 - The rest of the master cup teams may be filled by teams that placed top 3 in the last 3 years (1100 days).